Career X @ Qualcomm: coaching is the heart of the process

 Along with coaching and manager training, Career X also offers bespoke career assessments and an online career resource center which allows employees to connect to each other on career topics.

 Qualcomm helps employees understand that the new evolution of career development can mean depth but also breadth, with options for lateral moves, and encouraging a culture that is not hierarchical.
 “But engineers, by nature, see a ladder,” says Megan.
 “We try to move the discussion away from strict levels and toward a career ‘web’ or a career DNA, so that it’s more about enrichment and less about the next promotion.”
 Leadership skills, or soft skills, are a large part of development for managers who, to date, have been highly focused on technical skills.
-Selling engineers on the importance of engagement originally was a challenge, but failing to acquire these skills can derail career and performance aspirations.
+Selling engineers on the importance of coaching and engagement originally was a challenge, but failing to acquire these skills can derail career and performance aspirations.

 Megan Graham is Career X Co-founder and team lead at Qualcomm, the communications technology innovator that powers the mobile world.
 Megan is based in San Diego.